According to McGrath, the show will keep Loretta Long, who has played Susan, Gordon’s wife, since the beginning of the show.

 McGrath said the cast changes were made as part of a major overhaul the show has undergone since its producers made a deal with HBO last year.
 In addition to cutting the show from an hour to a half-hour, McGrath remarked, HBO will premiere the newest episodes on HBO for nine months before they’re made available elsewhere, and change the focus to topics such as “self-regulation” and “executive function.”

-UPDATE: Elizabeth Fishman, a representative from Sesame Workshop, reached out to KQED and provided this statement:
+UPDATE: Elizabeth Fishman, a representative from Sesame Workshop, provided KQED with the following this statement:

 Bob McGrath, Emilio Delgado (“Luis”) and Roscoe Orman (“Gordon”) remain a beloved part of the Sesame family and continue to represent us at public events.
 To us, and for millions of people worldwide, they are a treasured part of Sesame Street.
 Since the show began, we are constantly evolving our content and curriculum, and hence, our characters, to meet the educational needs of children.
 As a result of this, our cast has changed over the years, though you can still expect to see many of them in upcoming productions.
 As we’ve stated previously, Sesame Workshop retains sole creative control over the show.
 HBO does not oversee the production.

-UPDATE: Sesam Workshop reached out to McGrath, Orman and Delgado to see about bringing back to the cast.
-Read more here: ‘Sesame Street’ Looking to Bring Back Senior Cast Members After Uproar
+UPDATE: Sesame Workshop has reached out to McGrath, Orman and Delgado to see about bringing back to the cast.
+Read more here: ‘Sesame Street’ Looking to Bring Back Senior Cast Members After Uproar.